This site uses cookies to improve your experience. They are safe and secure and never contain sensitive information. For more information click here.

 SSCE Cymru will case manage this support – coordinating interventions, monitoring progress, and measuring the impact with each school.
 SSCE Cymru may be able to access funding to support these interventions when required.
 The Case Management support from SSCE Cymru is available for schools to access at any point of the year.

-If your school has an individual child or a very small number of Service children who you think may require this support, please contact the RSLO for your region to discuss the case management process further.
+If your school has an individual child or a very small number of Service children who you think may require this support, please contact SSCECymru@wlga.gov.uk to discuss the Case Management process further.

 School guidance